trojblue/RNN-project/readme.md

 The model performed reasonably well on this dataset.
 Since the dataset used was available on Kaggle, we can compare our results with other peoples' model directly.
 Some other models' performance on this dataset are listed below:

-(Note that the training sets may be augmented differently.
+(Note that the training sets are augmented differently.
 The other models are [borrowed from Kaggle](https://www.kaggle.com/code/azizozmen/nlp-comparative-rnn-dl-models-with-detailed-eda), and evaluated locally on a same testing set generated for the project.)

 | model                        | label | precision  | recall | f1-score |
 | ---------------------------- | ----- | ---------- | ------ | -------- |